elisehellwig/frog/README.md

 ### Modeling

-__1_VariableSelction.R__ *Note: Not necessary to run.* This script uses randomForest to attempt to parse out which variables are the most predictive of frog presence, without the assumptions of Maximum Entropy.
+__1_VariableSelction.R__ This script uses backward variable selection to identify the maxent model with the best positive predictive value (PPV).
+First it removes bioclim variables that are not deemed to be relevant to *R. sierrae*'s biology.
+Next it fits a model with all of the variables included.
+Then it calculates the PPV of a set of test data and a probability threshold of 0.6.
+Finally it removes all variables from the dataset with a contribution or a permutation importance of 0.
+It repeats this process until the PPV of the test data fails to increase.
+For each iteration, the required variable importance increases in the following sequence: 0, 0.5, 1.5, 2.
+Then the model with the highest PPV is selected to be used in the analysis.
+What is actually saved is the variables that need to be dropped from the RasiModelDF file in order to have only the variables from the chosen model.

- * Input files: processed/RasiStreamDF.csv
+ * Input files: processed/RasiModelDF.csv

+ * Output files: results/DroppedVariables.RDS

+__2_Crossvalidation.R__ This script runs full the model selected in the previous script and saves the probabilities predicted to RasiResultsDF.csv.
+It also uses 5-fold crossvalidation, with the positive predictive value (PPV) as the metric, to evaluate possible threshold probability values.
+These are saved to CrossValidationModelFinal.csv.

-__2_Crossvalidation.R__ *Note: Not necessary to run.* This script runs a number of models, some with more variables, some with less, to try and get a sense of how best to fit and score the MaxEnt models when doing variable selection and model evaluation.
+runs a number of models, some with more variables, some with less, to try and get a sense of how best to fit and score the MaxEnt models when doing variable selection and model evaluation.
 The last model run has some variable selection as a test run.

+ * Input files:

+ 	* processed/RasiModelDF.csv
+ 	* results/DroppedVariables.RDS
+ 	* results/RasiResultsDF.csv

+ * Output files:

+ 	* results/models/ModelFinal.RDS
+ 	* results/RasiResultsDF.csv
- * processed/RasiStreamDF.csv
+ 	 * results/CrossValidationModelFinal.csv

 __3_ResponseCurves.R__ This

+### Plots